Franz Ernst Neumann

 Franz Ernst Neumann (11 September 1798 – 23 May 1895) was a German mineralogist and physicist.
 He devised the first formulas to calculate inductance.
 He also formulated Neumann's law for molecular heat.
 In electromagnetism, he is credited for introducing the magnetic vector potential.
+In A Treatise on Electricity and Magnetism of 1873, James Clerk Maxwell attributes the mathematical formulation of Faraday's law of induction to Neumann.

 Biography

 Early life

 Franz Ernst Neumann was born in Joachimsthal, Margraviate of Brandenburg (near Berlin), the son of Ernst Neumann, a farmer who became a state agent.
 His mother was a Countess who was not allowed to marry Ernst, and Neumann did not meet her mother until he was 10 years old.

 Neumann attended a Gymnasium in Berlin, where he excelled in mathematics.
 However his studies were interrupted by the war with France.
 In 1815 he paused his education at Berlin to serve as a volunteer in the Hundred Days against Napoleon, and was wounded in the Battle of Ligny.

 He later returned to finish his studies in Berlin.
 Subsequently, he enrolled at Berlin University in 1818 as a student of theology, but soon turned to scientific subjects.